JoinColony/colonyJS/docs/_Topics_DomainsAndSkills.md

 ---
 title: Domains and Skills
-section: Docs
+section: Topics
-order: 4
+order: 5
 ---

-As demonstrated in [Task Lifecycle](/colonyjs/docs-task-lifecycle/), a task must be assigned a domain.
+As demonstrated in [Task Lifecycle](/colonyjs/topics-task-lifecycle/), a task must be assigned a domain.
 The domain is required when creating a task because reputation is earned within the context of domains.
 Upon the completion of a task, each role (assuming that the `MANAGER` and `WORKER` both received adequate ratings) will earn reputation within the domain that the task was assigned.

 We also have the option of assigning a skill to our task.
 When completing a task that is assigned a skill, reputation is also earned within the context of that skill (in addition to the reputation earned within the context of the assigned domain).
 Skills are "global", meaning they are shared across the Colony Network.